Traverse City And Leelanau Peninsula Michigan, USA Travel Guide

 Sleeping Bear Dunes are unique sandy hills from glacial formation.
 The rolling hills of the peninsulas are a direct result of past glacial activity.

-Explore off-the-beaten-off-the-beaten-path sights and local favorites.
+Explore off-the-beaten-path attractions and local favorites.

 Early July.
 A major annual celebration featuring parades, air shows, concerts, and cherry-themed food.